MACAU TRAVEL GUIDE

 A wonderful thing about Macau is the cheaper hotel rates for top luxury hotels.

-A favourite of mine is the Venetian Macau, a fabulously decorated themed hotel influenced by the beauty of Venice, with every room a suite, starting at MOP$1,118.
+A favorite of mine is Venetian Macau, a fabulously decorated themed hotel influenced by the beauty of Venice, with every room a suite, starting at MOP$1,118.

 Save money in Macau

 As a gambling destination, Macau is not the cheapest place to visit in Asia.
 However, there are ways you can save money whilst visiting.